Gaslighting — An Emotional Abuse to Burn Your Sanity

 I have already mentioned the harmful and bad effects of gaslighting on receiver or victim.
 Long exposure to gaslighting triggers many mental health issues.
 Therefore, it becomes extremely important to recognize when you are being gaslighted.
 Check the following signs of gaslighting and ask yourself if any of the symptom or statements is true for your life:

-• You start doubting your own feelings or your sense of reality, and try to convince yourself that the gaslighter’s behaviour is not that bad or that you are being too sensitive on the issues.
+• Constant Self-Doubt: You start doubting your own feelings or your sense of reality, and try to convince yourself that the gaslighter’s behaviour is not that bad or that you are being too sensitive on the issues.

-• Decision making becomes tough and you distrust yourself.
-You look towards your friends, partner or relatives for taking decisions for you.
+• Difficulty Making Decisions: As you lose trust in your perceptions, decision-making becomes harder.
+You may feel paralyzed when trying to make even small choices.You look towards your friends, partner or relatives for taking decisions for you.

-• There is no congruence in words and actions of your spouse, family member or friends.
+• Confusion: There is no congruence in words and actions of your spouse, family member or friends.
 Their behaviour confuses you.

-• You feel like you are having low self-esteem.
+• Low Self-esteem: You feel like you are having low self-esteem.
+A strong feeling that you are good for nothing.
 The thoughts like you are not “good enough” always prevails in your mind.

-• You feel like something worst or terrible is about to happen whenever friends, spouse or relatives surrounds you.
+• Anxiety: You feel like something worst or terrible is about to happen whenever friends, spouse or relatives surrounds you.

 How to deal with Gaslighting?